Exploring the Warmth and Whimsy of a 70s Living Room

 Bringing the outside in was a hallmark of a real 70s living room.
 Large, vibrant indoor plants weren't just decor; they were integral to the space, adding life, color, and a sense of tranquility.
 It’s about connecting with nature, even indoors.

 Fill your space with Ficus lyrata, Monstera deliciosa, and spider plants.
-Hang them in macrame plant hangers, place them on rattan stands, or group them in ceramic planters of varying sizes.
-The truth is, a room without a bit of green can feel a little flat.
+Hang them in macrame plant hangers, place them on rattan stands, or group them in ceramic planters of varying sizes. a room without a bit of green can feel a little flat.

 Wood paneling often gets a bad rap, but in a 70s house living room, it was about creating an enveloping, cozy cocoon.
 It adds incredible warmth and a distinct character that painted walls sometimes lack.
 It’s about texture and depth.